 "Through our work we aim to de-stigmatise drug and alcohol problems and reinforce the message that drug-related harms and deaths do not discriminate on the basis of race, creed, money or any other factors and most importantly, that support and assistance is available."

-Studies show that drug dependence takes a substantial toll on families, creating anger conflict and shame.
+The FDS Support Group Evaluation show that drug dependence takes a substantial toll on families, creating anger conflict and shame.
 It can destroy healthy family dynamics, as conflict escalates and the focus of family attention is on stopping and hiding drug use.
 As a consequence of stress and anxiety, parents and family members can often develop mental health and physical problems, including very valid fears for the life and wellbeing of the person using drugs.

 While support services like FDS cannot make drug use go away, they can have positive impacts on family members by helping them cope more effectively with the challenge of drug use within the family.
 Support groups: